ufkw/UNF-Compilers/README.md

 # UNF-Compilers
-This contains the projects from University of North Florida's COP4620 course
+This contains the projects from University of North Florida's COP4620 course with [Dr. Eggen](https://www.unf.edu/~ree/)